Wrinkle: Causes for aging wrinkles

 Development of facial wrinkles is a kind of fibrosis of the skin.
 Misrepair-accumulation aging theory suggests that wrinkles develop from incorrect repairs of injured elastic fibers and collagen fibers.
 Repeated extensions and compressions of the skin cause repeated injuries of extracellular fibers in derma.
 During the repairing process, some of the broken elastic fibers and collagen fibers are not regenerated and restored but replaced by altered fibers.
 When an elastic fiber is broken in an extended state, it may be replaced by a "long" collagen fiber.
 Accumulation of "long" collagen fibers makes part of the skin looser and stiffer, and as a consequence, a big fold of skin appears.
 When a "long" collagen is broken in a compressed state, it may be replaced by a "short" collagen fiber.
 The "shorter" collagen fibers will restrict the extension of "longer" fibers, and make the "long" fibers in a folding state permanently.
 A small fold, namely a permanent wrinkle, then appears.

-Sleep wrinkles

-Sleep wrinkles are created and reinforced when the face is compressed against a pillow or bed surface in side or stomach sleeping positions during sleep.
-They appear in predictable locations due to the underlying superficial musculoaponeurotic system (SMAS), and are usually distinct from wrinkles of facial expression.
-As with wrinkles of facial expression, sleep wrinkles can deepen and become permanent over time, unless the habitual sleeping positions which cause the wrinkles are altered.